hrishikesh1990/freelancer_report/docs/4-how-much-does-it-cost-to-hire-a-developer.md

 This can be a reputed college where they studied (or) a popular tech company that they previously worked at.
 Companies treat these brand names as a proxy for the developer’s quality, and hence will be ready to pay a premium.

 #### 5. Geography
-With the living costs different across regions, the hourly rates for freelance web developers across geographies vary too.
-This can be seen in the hourly rates of a developer in Ukraine being considerably lower than those of a similarly-skilled developer present in the U.S. (where the living costs are much higher).
+With the living costs differing across regions, the hourly rates for freelance web developers across geographies also vary.
+An example of this would be: the hourly rates of a developer in Ukraine being considerably lower than those of a similarly-skilled developer present in the U.S. (where the living costs are much higher).

 On a parting note, below are the average hourly rates of freelance developers worldwide.
-The data has been aggregated over the past 4 years and categorised by geography:
+We’ve aggregated the data over the past 4 years, and categorised it by geography:

 ![Freelancer-hourly-rates-by-geography.PNG](https://blog.flexiple.com/wp-content/uploads/2020/03/Freelancer-hourly-rates-by-geography.png)